 Architect + Claude MCP = Magic (Part 2)

-What we ended up with is four Claude Code skills sitting on top of the Rogue Arena MCP toolkit (100+ MCP tool calls).
-Each one takes a slice of lab work that used to be hours of clicking, researching, or writing Ansible, and turns it into a conversation.
+So how does our Claude MCP work?
+It's four Claude Code skills sitting on top of the Rogue Arena MCP toolkit (100+ tool calls).
+Each skill takes a slice of lab work that used to be hours of clicking, researching, or writing Ansible — and turns it into a conversation.

 1. /architect-brainstorm